mnlipp/osgi-getting-started/CombiningComponents.md

 implementation class -- as you do when using a library --, because if you did, you couldn't interchange the providing module without changing your code.
-In order to meet the special possiblities and requirements that originate in being able to deploy bundles dynamically, OSGi defines its own implementation of a service directory and API as a service layer on top of the modules layer.
+In order to meet the special possibilities and requirements that originate in being able to deploy bundles dynamically, OSGi defines its own implementation of a service directory and API as a service layer on top of the modules layer.